dabolichin/dabolichin.github.io/src/pages/index.md

 FICO is a leading analytics software company, helping businesses in 90+ countries make better decisions that drive higher levels of growth, profitability and customer satisfaction.

+In Fico I have:

-In FICO I have implemented few integrations for predictive analytics solutions in few EMEA region Banks.
+- Designed integrations for predictive analytics solutions in few EMEA region Banks
-My responsibilities at Fico included:
-- Designing integration solutions
-- Integrating solutions into customer's environment
+- Integrated solutions into customer's environment
-- Customizing legacy FICO solutions to support customer requirements (both back-end and front-end)
+- Customized legacy FICO solutions to support customer requirements (both back-end and front-end)
-- Supporting and consulting customers about FICO solutions
+- Supported and consulting customers about FICO solutions
-- Mentoring junior colleagues
+- Mentored junior colleagues

 Tech stack used in projects I have contributed to:
 J2EE, Spring, Spring Batch, Spring Integration, Servlets, JPA & Hibernate, Maven, SVN, Eclipse, Oracle 10/11, MS SQL, DB2, Websphere Integration Developer, Websphere Process Server, SQL, XML, XSD, Web Services, HTML, Javascript

 ### [Exigen Services Lietuva](https://www.exigenservices.lv/)

-#### Systems Architect | Apr 2008 - May 2013
+#### Systems Architect / Technical Product Manager | Apr 2008 - May 2013

 Exigen Services (re-branded later to EIS) is a global technology services firm.
 It provides technology consulting, systems integration and commercial software solutions.
 Lithuanian Branch was responsible mainly for Insurance Solutions.

 In Exigen Services I was leading the team which successfully implemented and maintained new core component - Product Factory.
-This component became one of the main selling points for Insurance solution.
+This component became one of the main selling points for Insurance Solution we built.
 Product is used by insurance companies all over the world (Chartis, AAA, NBIC, Hollard, AMI, etc.).

-My responsibilities at Exigen Services included:
+In Exigen Services I have:

-- Defining system design and architecture
+- Designed and built architecture for core Insurance System components
-- Leading POC solution implementation
+- Leaded POC solution implementation
-- Leading the team of Java developers and testers
+- Leaded the Team of Java developers and testers
-- Leading front-end and back-end implementation
-- Communication between dependent project teams
+- Facilitated communication between dependent project teams
-- Adopting Agile frameworks and practices (Scrum, Kanban, XP) in day-to-day operation
+- Adopted Agile frameworks and practices (Scrum, Kanban, XP) in day-to-day operation
-- Acting as Product Owner Proxy and specifying User stories (both technical and non-technical)
+- Acted as Product Owner Proxy and specifying User stories (both technical and non-technical)
-- Project management

 Tech stack we used in Exigen Services:
 Java, Spring, Spring Web Flow, XML/XSD/SOAP/WSDL, JSF/Servlets, RichFaces, JPA & Hibernate, Maven, SVN, Mercurial, Jira.

 ### [Informacinių Projektų Sistemos](https://abolich.in/#)

 #### Developer, Team leader | Nov 2003 - Apr 2008

 Informacinių Projektų Sistemos (IPS) was a small Lithuania company offering insurers agile and feature-rich insurance solution for Policy and Claims administration (both P&C and Life insurance) - DIS.
 Product was used by leading Lithuanian and Latvian insurance companies (ERGO LT, ERGO LV, PZU LT).

 I have started in IPS as a developer responsible for variety of inner components and moved later to leading small team of developers and acting as a main customers' contact for technical details.
 IPS was merged with Assecco Lithuania some time afterwards.

 In IPS I have:

 - Implemented and maintained key parts of Insurance solution - DIS
 - Integrated Insurance solution with third-party vendors
 - Supported and consulted customers on daily basis
 - Performed analysis of customers' requirements
 - Specified requirements for later feature development
-- Was planning the releases
+- Managed the releases
 - Managed small team of developers and testers

 Tech stack used in IPS: